amirootyet/conference_notes/Interdisciplinary_Conference_on_Cybercrime_MSU.md

 > We still don't have a lot of data to understand the range of vulnerabilities

-- Automotive industry is competetive.
+- Automotive industry is competitive.
 How do OEMs, suppliers, and everyone work together?
 - First steps:
   - Map the threat surface
   - How much knowledge do you need to attack?